ppy/osu-wiki/wiki/History_of_osu!/2017/en.md

 ## April

-Monthly Beatmapping Contest \#13 concluded with [RyoKazuka](https://osu.ppy.sh/users/6258586) taking first place.
-Apsire 2017: Stage One concluded with [ProfessionalBox](https://osu.ppy.sh/users/3250792) taking first place.
+Monthly Beatmapping Contest \#13 concluded with ::RyoKazuka::{ user-id=6258586 } taking first place.
+Apsire 2017: Stage One concluded with ::ProfessionalBox::{ user-id=3250792 } taking first place.
 The voting for the Spring fanart contest was opened.
 The 100th(?) issue of osu!weekly was released.
 The osu!taiko World Cup 2017 concluded with Japan winning against Taiwan.
-Before April ended, the Spring fanart contest votes were in, allowing [Evaine](https://osu.ppy.sh/users/7295733) to take first place.
+Before April ended, the Spring fanart contest votes were in, allowing ::Evaine::{ user-id=7295733 } to take first place.

 Links: